-By using the open-source tool ASReview, published in Nature Machine Intelligence, you can not only save time, but you can also increase the quality of your screening process.
-Moreover, you can easily run simulation studies on labelled data testing the performance of many different models.
+By using the free, open-source tool ASReview, described in Nature Machine Intelligence, you can not only save time, but you can also increase the quality of your screening process.
+Moreover, you can efficiently run simulation studies on labeled data testing the performance of active learning on your data.

 - Suggesting new features or reporting bugs;

-- Improving our documentation (even correcting spelling mistakes already helps);
+- Improving the documentation of ASReview LAB (even correcting spelling mistakes already helps);

 - Contribute to the source code.

 If you are already done with your systematic review, you might want to consider:

 - To publish your data on a trusted repository so that you can obtain a DOI for your data;

 - To donate your data for research on the performance of AI-aided systematic review tools

 Do you need help right away?